saltstack/salt/doc/topics/cloud/index.rst

 Salt cloud is a public cloud provisioning tool.
-Salt cloud is made to integrate Salt into cloud providers in a clean way so that minions on public cloud systems can be quickly and easily modelled and provisioned.
+Salt cloud is made to integrate Salt into cloud providers in a clean way so that minions on public cloud systems can be quickly and easily modeled and provisioned.

 Salt cloud allows for cloud based minions to be managed via virtual machine maps and profiles.
 This means that individual cloud VMs can be created, or